mthuurne/retroasm/docs/instruction-set.md

 There can be as many dot-separated lines as necessary to define all entries of a mode, creating a 4-column table.
 If a mode with the given name already exists, the entries are added to that mode, otherwise a new mode is defined.

 The opcode field contains the literals used to encode the operand in instruction opcodes.
 This is typically not a full instruction opcode, but only the bits that encode for example the register to operate on.
+If the opcode field is empty, it is interpreted as the zero-width bit string (value of type `u0`).

 The mnemonic field contains the syntax used in assembly language.